-Our Intermediate School students benefit significantly from our unique approach of building connections within our school.
+Our Intermediate School students benefit significantly from our unique approach to building connections within our school.
 We believe that all students are leaders and create opportunities for them to lead.
-Through intentional interactions and relationships with older students, our 3rd-5th graders have access to an encouraging support system..
-Our advisory groups include students from across all grade levels, providing positive role models and mentors for our younger students.
-With our cultural emphasis on leading, reflection, and self-development, we find that all of our students benefit from this shared multi-age experience.
-Having a designated peer group who can provide different perspectives is a powerful resource and growth opportunity.
+Through intentional interactions and relationships with older students, our 3rd-5th graders have access to an encouraging support system.
+Our advisory groups include students from all grade levels, providing positive role models and mentors for our younger students.
+With our cultural emphasis on leading, reflection, and self-development, we find that our students benefit from this shared multi-age experience.
+Having a designated peer group that can provide different perspectives is a powerful resource and growth opportunity.

 A day in the Intermediate School includes students rotating through classes with their different teachers.
 This model incorporates frequent movement and an opportunity to learn from teachers who are experts in the subject area they teach.
 Interacting with different teachers throughout the day fosters independence and provides students with the opportunity to take more responsibility and ownership of their learning.
 Our teachers are passionate about their subject areas and love what they do.

 We aim to develop students who have more than just strong academic skills.
 In Leadership & Life Skills, our youngest students are taught by our Head of School.
-The topics can include anything from unpacking the latest local news, a deeper dive into an article of the Constitution, or practical advice about preparing for a guest speaker (Curriculum Map for Leadership & Life Skills).
-This class provides guidance on a wide range of experiences from meeting new people to preparing for an upcoming LOTC.
+The topics can include unpacking the latest local news, a deeper dive into an article of the Constitution, or practical advice about preparing for a guest speaker.
+This class provides guidance on a wide range of experiences, from meeting new people to preparing for an upcoming LOTC.
 Our school culture is intentional and L&L, as it is fondly called, is a cornerstone of building adults who are aware of the world and steeped in civics and students who are leaders and advocates.
 In place of traditional report cards, our students receive an Intermediate School Skill Wheel.
 This helps our students assess their growth.
 This reflective learning tool includes feedback from their teachers and helps them assess their strengths and areas for improvement each quarter.

 In the Intermediate School, we actively engage with the many reasons we read and write.
 Our students are typically voracious readers.
 Students are encouraged to always have a book of their choosing for pleasure reading and are asked to read weekly to prepare themselves for our LOTC experiences.